inveniosoftware/docs-invenio-rdm/docs/develop/process.md

 **Checklist**

-The a working feature is only half of the work, remember also:
+The working feature is only half of the work, remember also:

 - Tests: performance, quality assurance, integration testing.
 - Translations